 Employees should not let personal or private interests affect their judgement of the public interest.
-Members and employees should treat these non-pecuniary interests on the same basis as the law requires them to treat pecuniary interests.
+Members of West Midlands Fire and Rescue Authority and employees should treat these non-pecuniary interests on the same basis as the law requires them to treat pecuniary interests.
 Members' interests shall be registered by the Clerk to the Authority.

 Employees should ensure that hospitality given or received in connection with their appropriate duties can always be justified in the public interest.
-Similarly, gifts should not be accepted, the only exception being items of a very minor complementary or token nature which could in no way be construed as offering financial or other material inducement (see Standing Order 2/15 for further guidance).
+Similarly, gifts should not be accepted, the only exception being items of a very minor complimentary or token nature which could in no way be construed as offering financial or other material inducement (see Standing Order 2/15 for further guidance).